Northern Ireland Assembly Commission Corporate Governance Framework

 Risk Management

-43. A Risk Management Strategy and associated policies and procedures are in place across the Secretariat.
-The Strategy includes a detailed analysis of risk appetite and continues to define the Secretariat’s approach to risk management.
-The Strategy is reviewed annually by SMG to ensure that it remains adequate and appropriate.
+42. A Risk Management Strategy and associated policies and procedures are in place across the Assembly Commission.
+The Risk Management Strategy includes a detailed analysis of risk appetite and continues to define the Assembly Commission’s approach to risk management.
+The Risk Management Strategy is reviewed biennially by SMT to ensure that it remains adequate and appropriate.
+However, when an new or revised Risk Management guidance is published which affected the Risk Management Strategy, it is considered by SMT by exception.

-45. The Risk Management Framework includes the Risk Management Strategy, Corporate and Directorate Risk Registers, Assurance Statements, the activities of SARC, risk-based audit delivered by the Internal Audit Unit and NIAO, and the annual Governance Statement.
-In delivering the Risk Management Strategy, SMG has sought to ensure that a strong risk management culture is embedded across the entire organisation, which is assisted by a process of regular and ongoing monitoring and reporting of risk.
+44. The Risk Management Framework includes the Risk Management Strategy, Corporate and Directorate Risk Registers, Assurance Statements, the activities of ACARC, risk-based audits delivered by Internal and external audit, and the annual Governance Statement.
+In delivering the Risk Management Strategy, SMT has sought to ensure that a strong risk management culture is embedded across the entire organisation, which is assisted by a process of regular and ongoing monitoring and reporting of risk.

-46. SMG has ownership of the Corporate Risk Register.
-The Corporate Risk Register isreviewed and approved by SMG on a quarterly basis.
-It is presented quarterly to SARC and biannually to the Assembly Commission.
-It is reviewed and approved by SMG on a quarterly basis.
-The quarterly review by SMG ensures that SMG can evaluate the nature and extent of corporate risks and ensures the risks are being managed efficiently.
+45. SMT has ownership of the Corporate Risk Register.
+The Corporate Risk Register is reviewed and approved by SMT on a quarterly basis.
+It is presented quarterly to ACARC and biannually to the Assembly Commission.
+The quarterly review by SMT ensures that SMT can evaluate the nature and extent of corporate risks and ensures the risks are being managed efficiently.

-47. Directorate and business area risk registers (where appropriate) are maintained.
+46. Directorate and business area risk registers (where appropriate) are maintained.
 The Risk Management Strategy includes a monthly review of Directorate Risk Registers by each Director and Heads of Business.
-These monthly review meetings are attended by the Governance Officer.
+These monthly review meetings are attended by the Data Protection and Governance Officer.

-48. Assurance Stewardship Statements are prepared every six months by each Director.
-The Stewardship Statements are submitted to the Clerk/Chief Executive and are subsequently considered by SARC.
+47. Assurance Stewardship Statements are prepared every six months by each Director.
+The Stewardship Statements are submitted to the Clerk/Chief Executive and are subsequently considered by ACARC.
 These Stewardship Statements confirm if the management of risks in respective areas have been effectively managed, and provide a narrative on how this assurance has been achieved.

-49. In support of the assurance provided, the Stewardship Statements require risk owners to provide a commentary on other governance issues, such as the control of expenditure, information management practices, fraud and bribery prevention measures and the implementation of internal and NIAO recommendations.
+48. In support of the assurance provided, the Stewardship Statements require risk owners to provide a commentary on other governance issues, such as the control of expenditure, information management practices, fraud and bribery prevention measures and the implementation of internal and external audit recommendations.

-50. A number of self-assessments are completed biennially to consider the risks associated with fraud, bribery, corruption, risk management and cyber security.
-Action plans arising from these self-assessments are monitored quarterly and presented to SARC.
+49. A number of self-assessments are undertaken biennially to consider the risks associated with fraud, bribery, corruption, risk management and cyber security.
+Action plans arising from these self-assessments are monitored quarterly and presented to ACARC.

-51. The Fraud Prevention and Anti-Bribery Policy and associated response plan are reviewed on a biennial basis.
+50. The Fraud Prevention and Anti-Bribery Policy and associated Response Plan are reviewed on a biennial basis.

 The statutory duties of the Assembly Commission are set out in Section 40 of the Northern Ireland Act 1998.
 These are:

-• To perform the functions conferred on the Commission by virtue of any enactment;
+• To perform the functions conferred on the Assembly Commission by virtue of any enactment;

-• To perform any functions conferred on the Commission by resolution of the Assembly; and
+• To perform any functions conferred on the Assembly Commission by resolution of the Assembly; and

 • To provide the Assembly, or ensure that the Assembly is provided with, the property, staff and services required for the Assembly’s purposes.